Some of us distrust God because we disagree with his moral values.

 Like other works of antiquity, the original Bible manuscripts disintegrated into dust long ago.
 The Old and New Testaments we read today have been reconstructed from copies of these documents.

-We can be confident the Bible we read today is a faithful rendition of the original manuscripts because so many of these copies agree textually.
+We can be confident that the Bible we read today is a faithful rendition of the original manuscripts because so many of these copies agree textually.

 God’s Perspective

 They are wrong.
-In fact, they are breaking God’s third commandment when they invoke his name to justify their hatred.
+In fact, they are breaking God’s third commandment when they invoke his name to justify their personal hatred.

 God’s Priorities